-This section contains some observations and analysis of the utility of test-code generation during development and maintenance activities.
+In this section we provide some observations and analysis on the utility of test-code generation during development and maintenance activities.

-Test Cases for Static Objects.
+4.1.1 Test Cases for Static Objects.

 The code generated to handle static objects is relatively simple.
-Since its initial development, few bugs have been found in the implementation.
-This is due partly to the simplicity of the code, and partly to the exhaustive nature of the generated test cases.
-For these reasons, static object test cases do not add a lot of value at development time.
+After its initial development, few bugs have been found in the implementation.
+This is probably partly due to the simplicity of the code, and partly due to the exhaustive testing that is performed.
+For this reason, their generated test cases do not add a lot of value at development time.

-Conversely, the real utility of the static-object test cases is to help ensure consistency during system maintenance.
-This is due to two factors: (1) a common way for customers to extend their system is to manually add new static-object instances for items that were overlooked initially and (2) proper implementation of the static objects requires that changes are made to two disconnected locations, the software classes and the database.
-The existence of exhaustive integration tests ensures that the two implementations are always consistent.
+Conversely, the real utility of the static-object test cases is to ensure consistency during system maintenance.
+This is due to two factors: (1) a common way of extending a system is to manually add new static-object instances for items that were overlooked initially and (2) proper implementation of the static objects requires that data be added to two disconnected locations, the software classes and the database.
+The existence of exhaustive integration tests ensures that the two implementations are consistent.